michaeleboyce/deproceduralizer/STYLE_GUIDE.md

 2. **Readable & Accessible**: WCAG 2.2 AA compliance minimum, optimized for long-form reading
 3. **Modern & Clean**: Contemporary design that feels current, not dated
 4. **Hierarchical & Organized**: Clear visual hierarchy to navigate complex legal information
+5. **Light Mode Only**: This application does not support dark mode.
+All components use light backgrounds with dark, high-contrast text for maximum readability

 ---